Meet Our Team

 Sarah Kay Wiley

-Sarah Kay Wiley is a lawyer, researcher, and strategist working at the intersection of technology, law, and public accountability.
-At Tech Justice Law Project, she spearheads strategic efforts in litigation, coalition-building, and legislative advocacy to protect consumer rights and promote corporate accountability in the digital age.
+Sarah Kay Wiley is a lawyer, researcher, and expert in tech companies’ monetization strategies.
+At Tech Justice Law Project she spearheads strategic efforts in litigation, policy advocacy, and corporate accountability to protect consumers in the digital age.
 Before joining TJLP, Sarah was Policy Director at Check My Ads Institute, the digital advertising industry’s first watchdog.
-There, she led groundbreaking campaigns to expose opacity in the adtech supply chain, drafted model legislation, and helped spur congressional inquiries into ad-funded harms.
+There, she led groundbreaking campaigns to expose opacity in the advertising technology supply chain, drafted model legislation, and helped spur congressional inquiries into ad-funded harms.
 Prior to her policy work, Sarah was a Knight News Innovation Fellow at Columbia University’s Tow Center for Digital Journalism and is currently completing her PhD at the University of Minnesota.
 Her research explores the political economy of the news industry and the evolving relationships between platforms, AI companies, advertisers, and journalism.
 Sarah earned her law degree from the University of Minnesota Law School in 2016.
-Before entering academia, she advised startups on data privacy, platform liability, and First Amendment issues.
+Before entering academia, she advised startups on data privacy and intermediary liability issues.
 Outside of work, Sarah can be found skiing, mountain biking, or trail running—basically anything that involves moving downhill at questionable speeds.

 Melodi Dinçer

-Melodi (she/ella) is a tech justice lawyer with expertise in data privacy, “AI” policy, and biometric surveillance.
-Her critical approach explores how legal and political institutions enable corporate technologies to target marginalized communities in our schools, workplaces, homes, streets, and beyond.
-She has authored numerous agency comments and amicus briefs filed before the Federal Trade Commission, White House Office of Science and Technology Policy, U.S. Copyright Office, California Privacy Protection Agency, and various state and federal courts, including the U.S. Supreme Court.
-Melodi is also a Fellow with the Institute of Technology, Law and Policy at UCLA and a Lecturer at UCLA Law, where she continues to teach courses on data privacy, tech policy, and advocacy.
-Before coming to LA, she was a Supervising Attorney with NYU Law’s Technology Law and Policy Clinic; her recent paper in the Clinical Law Review offers a justice-informed approach to client selection for tech law clinicians.
+Melodi (she/ella) is a tech justice lawyer and expert in digital replicas, data privacy, and regulating so-called artificial intelligence products.
+She has conceived of and authored dozens of agency comments and amicus briefs on a variety of tech issues filed before the Federal Trade Commission (FTC), White House Office of Science and Technology Policy (OSTP), U.S. Copyright Office (USCO), Consumer Financial Protection Bureau (CFPB), California Privacy Protection Agency (CPPA), and various state and federal courts, including the U.S. Supreme Court.
+Melodi is also a Fellow with the Institute of Technology, Law and Policy at UCLA and a Lecturer at UCLA Law, where she runs the Information Policy Lab, an experiential course where students learn how to practice tech law in the public’s interest.
+Before coming to LA, she was a Supervising Attorney with NYU Law’s Technology Law and Policy Clinic and published scholarship offering a justice-informed method for client intake in tech law clinics.
 She has also served as a Legal Research Fellow with the Knowing Machines Research Group, a Fellow with NYU Law’s Engelberg Center on Innovation Law & Policy, and an Appellate Advocacy Fellow with the Electronic Privacy Information Center (EPIC).
 She clerked for the Honorable Arenda L. Wright Allen on the U.S. District Court for the Eastern District of Virginia.
+Beyond tech lawyering, Melodi is a trained musician, dancer, and acrobat.

 Maddy Batt